Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-We are addressing the control (Me.Ship_City.SetFocus) as if it is directly placed on the Form surface rather than as a child control on the Tab Page.
-Remember, each group of fields on each Tab Page has a separate set of Tab Index sequence numbers starting from 0, to move the cursor around on that page.
+Notice that we are addressing the control (Me.Ship_City.SetFocus) as though it were placed directly on the form surface, rather than treating it as a child control of the Tab Page.
+Keep in mind that each group of fields on a Tab Page has its own Tab Index sequence, starting from 0, which determines how the cursor moves among controls on that page.

 3. Change the last Command Button’s Name Property Value to cmdPayment and Caption Property Value Payment Details.